xeofoundry/xeoIFC/README.md

 - Support for `.ifc` and `.ifczip` inputs.

-- Native Rust command-line application for batch processing.
+- Native command-line application for batch processing.

 - Compatibility-focused support for current IFC 4.3 files and older IFC versions such as IFC 2x3.